-Applications for the spring research assistantships will open December 2021.
+Applications for the spring research assistantships are now closed.

 The O’Neill Institute for National and Global Health Law at Georgetown University is a multidisciplinary group of faculty, fellows and staff dedicated to discovering a powerful and deeper understanding of the multiple ways in which law can be used to improve health.
 The O’Neill Institute hopes to encourage key decision-makers in the public, private, and civil society sectors to employ the law as a positive tool to enable individuals and populations in the United States and throughout the world to lead healthier lives.

 Research assistants are paid and work part-time.
 Students typically work 10 to 20 hours a week.
 Research assistants will work with O’Neill faculty, fellows, and staff on various health law-related projects.
 This includes conducting research as well as project support.

 - A current Georgetown Law student (J.D. or LL.M.)

 - Proficient in French or Portuguese is highly preferred.

 - Interest in health law and policy